haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 In case something went wrong with the docking (or simply if you do not want to wait for the results) you can find the following precalculated runs in the `runs` directory:
 - `run1`: docking run created using the unbound antibody.
+- `run-energetics-alascan`: Alanine scanning of the interface (see Bonus 1)
-- `run1-af2`: docking run created using the Alphafold-multimer antibody (see  3).
+- `run1-af2`: docking run created using the Alphafold-multimer antibody (see Bonus 3).
-- `run1-abb`: docking run created using the Immunebuilder antibody (see  3).
+- `run1-abb`: docking run created using the Immunebuilder antibody (see Bonus 3).
-- `run1-ens`: docking run created using an ensemble of antibody models (see  4).
+- `run1-ens`: docking run created using an ensemble of antibody models (see Bonus 4).
-- `run-scoring`: scoring run created using various models obtained at the previous stages (see  6).
+- `run-scoring`: scoring run created using various models obtained at the previous stages (see Bonus 6).

 Once your run has completed - inspect the content of the resulting directory.